docker/extensions-sdk/docs/tutorials/minimal-backend-extension.md

 1. Contains everything required to build the extension and run it in Docker Desktop.
 2. The source folder that contains the UI application.
 In this example we use a React frontend, the main part of th extension is an App.tsx.
-3. The script that will be run inside the container.
+3. The script that runs inside the container.
-4. A file that provides information about the extension such as the name, description, and version, among others.
+4. A file that provides information about the extension such as the name, description, and version.

 ## Invoke the extension backend from your javascript code

 Let's reuse the React extension from the [React extension tutorial](./react-extension.md), and see how we can invoke our extension backend from the App.tsx file.

-We can use the Docker Desktop Client object and then invoke a binary provided in our backend container (living inside the Docker Desktop VM) with `ddClient.docker.extension.vm.cli.exec()`.
+Use the Docker Desktop Client object and then invoke a binary provided in our backend container (that lives inside the Docker Desktop VM) with `ddClient.docker.extension.vm.cli.exec()`.
 In our example, our hello.sh script returns a string as result, we obtain it with `result?.stdout`.

 ```typescript title="App.tsx"